PxWire Volume 14, Issue No. 4

 - On October 2, Gilead Sciences announced six licenses to generic manufacturers in Egypt, India, and Pakistan to produce and market lenacapavir (LEN) for PrEP in 120 countries.

 - What’s new about this announcement?
-This marks both an increase in geographic coverage and speed, as compared to generic licenses for injectable CAB for PrEP.
-Gilead awarded these licenses even before submitting LEN for PrEP for regulatory approval in any country, and these awards cover an additional 35 countries.
-But even as these licenses for generic LEN for PrEP cover more countries than those granted for injectable CAB for PrEP, many countries with high HIV incidence have been left out of the licensing deal; notably Argentina, Brazil, Mexico, and Peru, countries in which the PURPOSE 2 Phase III trials took place.
+This marks an increase in speed, as compared to generic licenses for injectable CAB for PrEP.
+Gilead awarded these licenses even before submitting LEN for PrEP for regulatory approval in any country.
+Gilead’s license applies to 120 countries, which is more than the 90 countries covered by the generic license for CAB for PrEP.
+However, CAB for PrEP’s license also allows for generic supply in countries without patent barriers—by the time generic CAB for PrEP is available, this will be an additional 51 countries.
+Many countries with high HIV incidence have been left out of Gilead’s licensing deal; notably Argentina, Brazil, Mexico, and Peru, countries in which the PURPOSE 2 Phase III trials took place.
 In addition, Gilead’s licenses are more restrictive than ViiV’s, in terms of where generics can be marketed.

 - The timeline for generic LEN for PrEP to come to market is expected to be significantly shorter than for CAB for PrEP.
 Bioequivalence (BE) testing for LEN, which demonstrates a generic product works in the body in the same way as the originator product, is likely to be six months, versus the 18 months for CAB for PrEP, because of differences in the drug formulation.
 The rapid granting of voluntary licensing by Gilead also contributes to this shorter timeline.